Articles , Glossary

 Think about motion and video

-Another way to support interesting experience on the home page is applying videos and animations.
-On the one hand, motion breathes life into the page, makes it more dynamic and lively, always draws attention.
+Another way to enhance the home page experience is to incorporate videos and animations.
+On the one hand, motion breathes life into the page, makes it more dynamic and lively, and always draws attention.
 On the other hand, it can increase the loading time.
 Moreover, too much animation annoys users.
-So, motion should be added in an unobtrusive way and thoroughly check in terms of its effect on page functionality.
+So, motion should be added in an unobtrusive way and thoroughly checked in terms of its effect on page functionality.

 home page webdesign

-Home page of a designer portfolio website offers the user to watch the showreel of his works
+Home page of a designer’s portfolio website offers the user to watch the showreel of his works

 Test the loading speed

-Whatever brilliant, stylish and breathtaking the page is designed, whatever cool and intuitive is navigation and information architecture – all those things won’t work if users have to wait while it’s loading.
-For the home page filled with various data, too long time of loading means losing the part of the target audience.
-So, check the speed, optimize the images, make sure video and animation loads up correctly.
-Caring about this aspect, you respect your users’ time and effort and lay the ground for positive user experience.
+No matter how brilliant, stylish, and breathtaking the page is designed, or how cool and intuitive the navigation and information architecture are, none of it will work if users have to wait while it’s loading.
+On the home page, which is filled with various data, a long loading time means losing part of the target audience.
+So, check the speed, optimize the images, and make sure the video and animation load up correctly.
+Caring about this aspect, you respect your users’ time and effort and lay the ground for a positive user experience.

 home page webdesign